MenuButton

 It is our philosophy at Cosmetic Surgery Associates that Periareolar and Inframammary incisions are the two best choices out of the other possibilities.

 These incisions allow the surgeon to visualize the breast pocket.
 When inserting the implants, surgeons need to release the accessory muscle fibers of the pectoralis muscle.
-If they fail to do this, the implants sit wide on the chest and there will be a large gap between the breasts.
+If they fail to do this, the implants sit wide on the chest, and there will be a large gap between the breasts.

 Incisions in the underarm or through the belly button do not allow the surgeon to visualize the pocket, and the accessory muscle fibers don’t always get released because they are inserting the implants blindly.
 This will cause the breasts to appear very wide on the chest, leaving an unsightly cleavage gap.
-We take great care to assure this is will not happen and make sure results are as natural-looking as possible, unless the patient desires otherwise.
-This is why we only use Periareolar and Inframammary incisions because using these two will help ensure the most natural-looking results.
+We take great care to ensure this will not happen and make sure results are as natural-looking as possible, unless the patient desires otherwise.
+This is why we only use Periareolar and Inframammary incisions, because using these two will help ensure the most natural-looking results.

 Our Special Pain Reducing Technique

-We’ve developed a special technique at Cosmetic Surgery Associates that dramatically reduces pain after breast augmentation and shorter recovery.
+We’ve developed a special technique at Cosmetic Surgery Associates that dramatically reduces pain after breast augmentation and shortens recovery.
 A patient can have surgery on Friday and go back to work on Monday.
 Some patients don’t even need to take any pain medication because of the minuscule pain associated with this technique.

 To learn more, please read our article published in the Aesthetic Surgery Journal.